thirdweb-example/marketplace/README.md

 That's a basic homepage already.
 It doesn't let a user do much besides connecting their wallet, but it's a good base for any other project you might have in mind.
 Before we continue, we need to have another word, though.

-**IMPORTANT**

-_Usually, you would have to do a little more than only let your users connect their wallets.
-Whenever your users make API calls, it is better to first verify that they really own a specific wallet and are who they state they are._

-_Unfortunately, implementing the whole logic to sign in users takes a little more time than we have here.
-You can, however, follow [our guide](https://portal.thirdweb.com/guides/sign-in-with-ethereum-using-thirdweb-connectwallet) on letting your users sign in with their wallet to also implement this logic._

-_For now, we will just assume that everything we do is safe._

-### Displaying Listings On The Marketplace
+## Displaying Listings On The Marketplace

 Now we can sign users in, let's show them what we have for sale.

 To do that, we'll use another hook, called `useMarketplace`.

-We'll call `getAllListings` from the marketplace, store them in state when they're ready, and display it to our users.
+We'll call `getActiveListings` from the marketplace, which grabs all of the listings on the smart contract that haven't expired or already sold.
+We'll go ahead and store them in state when they're ready, and display it to our users.

 Here's how that looks in code:

-**Grabbing all listings via the marketplace.getAllListings method**
+### Grabbing all listings via the marketplace.getAllListings method\*\*

 ```ts
 import type { NextPage } from "next";